adam-weiler/lighthouse-labs-21-day-coding-challenge/README.md

   * Split the message into an array of characters using the **message.split('')** method

   * Loop through each character in the array and if the character is a stringified number (remember to compare to "0" instead of 0), set it to the corresponding vowel.
-You can read about [https://www.w3schools.com/js/js_if_else.asp](If/Else If/Else) statements if you need help
+You can read about [If/Else If/Else](https://www.w3schools.com/js/js_if_else.asp)statements if you need help

   * Join the array of characters back into a string and return your newly decoded message